AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 In this section, you can select a DNS server to resolve DNS requests, block ads and trackers, and encrypt DNS traffic.
 Tap a server to read its full description and select a protocol.
 If you didn't find the desired server, you can add it manually:

-- Click *Add DNS server* and enter the server address (or addresses)
+- Tap *Add DNS server* and enter the server address (or addresses)

-- Alternatively, you can select a DNS server from the [list of known DNS providers](https://adguard-dns.io/kb/general/dns-providers/) and click *Add to AdGuard* next to it
+- Alternatively, you can select a DNS server from the [list of known DNS providers](https://adguard-dns.io/kb/general/dns-providers/) and tap *Add to AdGuard* next to it

 - If you're using a private AdGuard DNS server, you can add it to AdGuard from the [dashboard](https://adguard-dns.io/dashboard/)